RisingDuskFTW/unsw-course-recommendations/README.md

 - Recommendation: Not Recommended

 This is a course I've had my eye on since the end of 2021.
 Supposedly one of the hardest COMP courses that UNSW has to offer, I thoroughly enjoy algorithms and want to experience the peak of this field at university.
 Not recommended unless you enjoy algorithms as much as I do.

-### COMP6721 – (In-)Formal Methods: The Lost Art

-- Term Taking: 23T2
-- Lecturer in Term Taken: Unknown
-- Other Lecturers: None
-- Prerequisite: COMP2521 and MATH1081
-- Recommendation: Unknown

-When planning my courses for 2023, I noticed a lot of the courses I wanted to do had moved to Term 1, and I was only left with MATH options for Term 2.
-So I had a little look around and stumbled across this course, which seemed quite interesting, so I figured I may as well take it.

 ### COMP6991 – Solving Modern Programming Problems with Rust